Openings for Summer Law Fellows for Summer 2019

 Our office is committed to providing Fellows with supervision, training and support to promote professional development.
 It is a dynamic, supportive and challenging work environment with a deeply committed and experienced staff.
 We welcome the opportunity to work with and mentor a law student who shares our mission.
 DLC is particularly interested in working with law students with disabilities and/or those with experience in working with people with disabilities.

 These positions are full-time over 10-11 weeks.
 Most of our Summer Law Fellows come to us with scholarship or summer public interest funding from their respective law schools.
 We regret that we do not have funds to pay stipends or salaries.

-To apply, please upload a cover letter outlining your interest, along with a resume and writing sample on the form below.
+To apply, please upload a cover letter outlining your interest, along with a resume and writing sample in MS Word format on the form below.